otrosien/uuid-jpa-rest-example/README.md

 It is using the [Java Uuid Generator](https://github.com/cowtowncoder/java-uuid-generator) library for generating Version-1 UUIDs.

+Although not directly related to UUID persistence, this project also applies EclipseLinks load-time weaving, when spring-instrument.jar is present.

 ## How to run

 On the command-line run `./gradlew bootRun` and open a browser at [http://localhost:8080/](http://localhost:8080/).